aminobest/K-MeansClusteringLab/README.md

 ## Usage

-To run the notebook, open it in Jupyter Notebook or any other Python notebook environment, and run the cells

 1. Launch Jupyter Notebook by opening a terminal (or command prompt in Windows), navigating to the directory containing the notebook, and running the command: